-Minimum upper second class honours degree (or equivalent) in Social Anthropology.
+Minimum upper second class honours degree (or equivalent) in social anthropology.
 This Masters is designed for students wishing to pursue a PhD in Social Anthropology.
 Exceptionally this course may be taken as a conversion MA.
-Students who would like to take this path must demonstrate the regional and language expertise necessary for continuing onto a PhD.
+Students who would like to take this path must demonstrate the regional and language expertise necessary for continuing on to a PhD.

 Months of entry

-The MA in Anthropological Research Methods (MaRes) may be taken either as a free standing MA or as the first part of a PhD [e.g. as a 1 + 3 research training program].
-In either case, the student completes a program of research training that includes the Ethnographic Research Methods, Statistical Analysis and the Research Training Seminar as well as a language option.
+The MA in Anthropological Research Methods (MA Res) may be taken either as a free standing MA or as the first part of a PhD [e.g. as a 1 + 3 research training programme].
+In either case, the student completes a programme of research training that includes the Ethnographic Research Methods, Statistical Analysis and the Research Training Seminar as well as a language option.
 All MaRes students are assigned a supervisor at the start of the year, who will help the student choose other relevant course options.
 Candidates must also submit a number of research related assignments which, taken together with the dissertation, are equivalent to approximately 30,000 words of assessed work.
 All students write an MA dissertation, but for students progressing on to a PhD, the MA dissertation will take the form of a research report that will constitute the first part of the upgrade document for the PhD programme.

-The MaRes is recognised by the ESRC.
+The MA Res is recognised by the ESRC.

 Qualification and course duration

 - +44 (0)20 7898 4700